kyoli48/synonyms-word-game/README.md

 ## Acknowledgments

 - Merriam-Webster for providing the Thesaurus API
-- The Next.js team for the awesome framework
-- Shadcn for the beautiful UI components
+- dulldesk for providing the random word API (https://github.com/dulldesk/words-api)